The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Critical point

-where $\delta U = U-U_c$, and $D_c$, $U_c$, $\delta$, $c_1$, $c_2$ and $c_3$ are fitting parameters \cite{semon_importance_2012}.
+where $\delta U = U-U_c$, and $D_c$, $U_c$, $\delta$, $c_1$, $c_2$ and $c_3$ are fitting parameters .

 Another method to verify the accuracy of the critical point is to study the convergence of each simulation.
 At the critical point, the correlation length diverges.
 This leads to critical slowing down, which causes convergence problems.
-At $\beta_c = 8.5$, and $U=8.257$ it takes more than 800 iterations for the double occupancy to converge.
-This is illustrated in Fig.~\ref{fig:convergence} where double occupancy as a function of iteration for $U=8.258$ and $U=6.600$ is shown.
-We see that at $U=6.600$, which is far from the critical point, the DCA calculation converges after less than 10 iterations, and there are very small fluctuations for subsequent iterations.
+At $\beta_c = 8.5$, and $U=8.257$, it takes more than 800 iterations for the double occupancy to converge.
+This is illustrated in Fig.~\ref{fig:convergence}, where we show double occupancy as a function of iteration for $U=8.258$ and $U=6.600$.
+We see that at $U=6.600$, far from the critical point, the DCA calculation converges in less than 10 iterations, and there are very small fluctuations in subsequent iterations.
 At $U=8.258$, the calculation is still not converged after 800 iterations.
-This supports the claim that this point is very close to the critical point.
-As the small jump in the red solid line of the double occupancy fit in Fig.~\ref{fig:doccUCriticalPoint} suggests, our estimate for the critical temperature is probably sightly too low, leading to some small hysteresis in addition to critical slowing down.
+This supports the claim that $\beta_c = 8.5$, $U=8.257$ is very close to the critical point.
+As the small jump in the red solid line of the double occupancy fit in Fig.~\ref{fig:doccUCriticalPoint} suggests, our estimate for the critical temperature is probably slightly too low, leading to some small hysteresis in addition to critical slowing down.